Beautifully Dangerous: Corset Piercing and Scarification

 Personally, I like the corset and I find it to one of the more beautiful body mods.
 It's elegant and demands attention.
-Doctors have cautioned about scarring and infections with it, though, advising soaks in Epsom salt baths and avoiding tight clothes until the wounds are healed.
-However, most of the corsetees say they have very minimal scarring and minimal to no complications.
-Regardless, getting such a large amount of piercings in one location is risky.
+However, doctors have cautioned about scarring and infections, advising soaks in Epsom salt baths and avoiding tight clothes until the wounds are healed.
+On the other hand, most of the corsetees say they have very minimal scarring and minimal to no complications.
+Regardless, getting such a large number of piercings in one location is risky.

 The most common areas for a corset piercing are the back, the back of calves or thighs, down the ribcage, and the inner forearm.
 The piercing is usually done in one sitting using hollow needles, lacing the ribbons onto the barbells at the same time.
 These are meant as a "play" piercing, not for long term.
 Since they are surface piercings, the body usually rejects the jewelry, which causes damage to the skin, so the corset is usually only done for special occasions.
 (For example, some women get them done for their weddings.)
 After a few days, all the jewelry should be taken out before it is rejected.

 Q: What Is Decorative Scarification?

 Scarifying (also known as scarification modification) is making an artful permanent scar by cutting, scratching, etching, burning, or branding the skin.

 Another form of extreme body modifications is scarification.
 This is one of the more controversial techniques of body modifications.
 Instead of a tattooed image on the body, people use burning, skinning, cutting, or some other technique to mark the skin with a scar.
 This technique is highly susceptible to infection, as the healing process is controlled in order to achieve a more defined scar.